 Maui Meyer moved to Hood River and co-founded The Sixth Street Bistro and Loft in 1991 after graduating from Cornell University with degrees in hotel finance, food & beverage and real estate development.
 He and partners, Ben Stenn and Jacqueline Carey, opened Celilo Restaurant & Bar in 2005 to rave reviews, establishing a national reputation as a food & wine lovers destination.

-Currently, Maui is the managing principal broker at Copper West Properties, located next door to Celilo.
+Currently, Maui is the managing owner/partner and principal broker at Copper West Real Estate, located next door to Celilo.
 Maui remains involved at the restaurant however, and through the operations of several other community-related businesses, he continues to work for the greater good of the region.
 He was a Hood River County Commissioner for 12 years and is currently a Board Member of Rural Development Initiatives (RDI) and Board Member of FCA (Farmers Conservation Alliance).
 He lives in Hood River with his wife Jan and their 3 children.